changesets/action/docs/set-up-npm-auth.md

 ## Token-based publishing

+> [!CAUTION]
+> Token-based publishing (with [Granular Access Tokens](https://docs.npmjs.com/about-access-tokens#about-granular-access-tokens)) is no longer recommended, with many restrictions that make it difficult to use in CI workflows.
+For example:
+>
+> - They expire after a maximum of 90 days, which requires periodic manual token rotation.
+> - 2FA-bypass tokens are [being deprecated](https://github.blog/changelog/2026-07-08-npm-install-time-security-and-gat-bypass2fa-deprecation/#2fa-bypass-tokens-will-no-longer-publish-directly) and will soon be not allowed to publish packages with 2FA enabled.
+>
+> However, if you're using a different npm-compatible registry that does not support Trusted Publishing or Staged Publishing, you may still opt for token-based publishing.
+Check out the [next section](#token-based-publishing) for more information.

+You'll need an [npm token](https://docs.npmjs.com/creating-and-viewing-authentication-tokens) with "Bypass two-factor authentication" checked (to prevent npm requesting 2FA in CI).
+[Add this token as a secret](https://docs.github.com/en/actions/how-tos/write-workflows/choose-what-workflows-do/use-secrets) in your GitHub repo with the name `NPM_TOKEN` so it can be used in the workflow below.

-If you need to use token-based publishing, in most cases you can use [actions/setup-node](https://github.com/actions/setup-node) to set it up automatically.
+In most cases, you can use [actions/setup-node](https://github.com/actions/setup-node) to set up token-based authentication automatically.

 ```yaml
 # .github/workflows/publish.yml